-With COVID-19 on everybody’s minds, many people are dealing with the practicalities of working from home, and one big question often crops up: how to stay productive?
+With COVID-19 on everybody’s minds, many people are thinking about the practicalities of working from home to minimise the spread.
+Whether you’re self-isolating or just trying to stay healthy, working remotely can be a great solution.
+However, one question remains: how to stay productive from home?
 When we’re not in the office, it can be tough to settle into a new routine and block out distractions.

 Stay productive and make the best of your situation with our top tips for working from home:

 Not all of us have a dedicated home office – especially if we don’t work from home regularly.
 But even if you don’t have a home office, it’s still important to define your workspace.
 Having a separate area to work is always ideal; it lets you switch from home time to focus time.

 If you can, find a room away from the main bustle of the house.
 Otherwise, find a corner in the room that’s as far away from the TV or door as possible, as both could be tempting distractions.
 If possible, set up in an area with natural light to avoid eye strain.

 Keeping things tidy may also help with productivity; as the saying goes, a tidy home = a tidy mind.
 Pack away the clutter before you get stuck in and use this chance to hide away anything else that may be distracting (gadgets, toys, etc.).